Let's Talk About Your Case

 Relevant State and Federal Laws

-• O.C.G.A. § 23-2-58 – Establishes general fiduciary duties under Georgia law
+• O.C.G.A. § 23-2-58 – Establishes general fiduciary duties under Georgia law.

 • O.C.G.A.
-Title 53 – Governs trusts, wills, and estate administration
+Title 53 – Governs trusts, wills, and estate administration.

-• ERISA (29 U.S.C. § 1001 et seq.) – Federal law regulating fiduciary conduct in employee benefit plans
+• ERISA (29 U.S.C. § 1001 et seq.) – Federal law for fiduciary conduct in employee benefit plans.

 Contact An Atlanta Fiduciary Litigation Attorney From Poole Huffman, LLC Today